programmfabrik/fylr-gitbook/for-system-administrators/integration/authentication.md

 fylr can use the following authentication services (a.k.a.
 SSO - Single Sign On) to:
 * Authenticate user logins.
 Then your users can log into fylr with their existing credentials.
 * Apply group membership for rights management.
-* Retrieve user records, e.g. email address or display name.
+* Retrieve user records: email address, display name, etc..

 ## LDAP

 fylr can be connected to multiple LDAP servers.
+With or without TLS.
+Typically, a bind user (a.k.a. machine user) is used to allow the connection.

 ## SAML